drycc-archive/drycc-docker-postgresql/README.md

 ## Get this image

-The recommended way to get the Bitnami PostgreSQL Docker Image is to pull the prebuilt image from the [Container Image Registry](https://quay.io/repository/drycc-addons/postgresql).
+The recommended way to get the Drycc PostgreSQL Docker Image is to pull the prebuilt image from the [Container Image Registry](https://quay.io/repository/drycc-addons/postgresql).

 ```console
 $ docker pull quay.io/drycc-addons/postgresql:14.2